great-expectations/great_expectations/docs/features/validation.rst

 Once you've constructed and stored Expectations, you can use them to validate new data.
 Validation generates a report that details any specific deviations from expected values.

-We recommend using a :ref:`data_context` to manage expectation suites and coordinate validation across runs.
+We recommend using :ref:`data_context` to manage expectation suites and coordinate validation across runs.

 *******************
 Validation results